kenzie-leckenby/Craftcord/README.md

 # Craftcord
 Craftcord is a bot designed to facilitate a seamless integration between a Discord and Minecraft chat while also providing other utility features.

 ## Features
-### Seamless messaging between discord ane minecraft chats
+### Seamless messaging between discord and minecraft chats
 ![image](https://github.com/kenzie-leckenby/Craftcord/assets/58910948/d35396ca-74f5-4a83-8517-7c7c2617874f)

 ### Embedded Leave, Join, and Death Messages